FGRibreau/pound/README.md

 Pound [![Build Status](https://secure.travis-ci.org/FGRibreau/pound.png)](http://travis-ci.org/FGRibreau/pound)
 ==========

-High-level interface for Piler - The Awesome Asset Manager for Node.js.
+Pound - Asset management like it should be.

-**Pound leverage Piler** in order to allow you to think of **assets in terms of packages**.
+Pound allows you to think of **assets in terms of packages**.

 Pound supports **Express 2 and 3**.